rwandi-ctf/rwandi-ctf.github.io/source/_posts/hello-world.md

 {% endccb %}

 {% ccb html:true %}
-you can also <span class='highlight-segment-code'>highlight certain segments</span> of code by manually using html
+you can also <span class='code-segment-highlight'>highlight certain segments</span> of code by manually using html
 {% endccb %}